What You Can Do

 Source: Panna.org

-• Keeps birds around your property & birds are extremely beneficial!
-Birds control pests, pollinate plants, & spread seeds.
+• Attracts birds to your property.
+Birds are extremely beneficial and control pests, pollinate plants, & spread seeds.

 • You can add bee & birds baths, or go big by adding a small pond!
 Creating spaces with easy-to-access water stations attracts wildlife that plays essential roles in running our ecosystems.

-• Add more!
-Amphibians are endangered/ wetlands are some of the most biodiverse habitats in the world.
+• Many amphibians are threatened.
+Wetlands are some of the most biodiverse habitats in the world.

 • There are many benefits to having a bat house on your property!
 They provide pest control as they can eat up to half their body weight in insects, and they are pollinators.
 Source: batcon.org.